New Japanese Restaurant In Singapore Lets You Dress Up In A Kimono Or Yukata While You Dine

 I didn't choose the dressing-up-and-taking-photos life, it chose me!
-After donning a yukata at T&C Beauty House, and then a hanfu at the new I WAN Selfie Studio, I unexpectedly got the chance to play dress up yet again, in a kimono this time, at HEIWA Wellness & Spa's restaurant.
+After channelling my inner ancient Chinese princess in a hanfu at T&C Beauty House and I WAN Selfie Studio, I unexpectedly got the chance to play dress up yet again, in a kimono this time, at HEIWA Wellness & Spa's restaurant.

 A new Japanese-style spa in town, HEIWA Wellness & Spa at Harbourfront Centre has a variety of facilities including an onsen and sauna as well as services like massages.